simphotonics/unitexpr/README.md

 # Declaring derived units
 c = MetricUnit('c', 'speed of light', 'velocity', expr=299792458*m/s)
 ```
-The class definition requires an iterable with entries of type `UnitSymbol`
+The class definition requires a tuple with entries of type `UnitSymbol`
 which are used to specify the base units.

 The base units are constructed during the instantiation of the meta-class